This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Controlled Substance Use Among Psychiatric Patients in a Rural North Carolina Emergency Department

 Features a study on common substances used by patients entering rural emergency departments (EDs) seeking mental health treatment.
-Focuses on a single ED in North Carolina and presents data by race, gender, and substance used.
+Focuses on a single ED in North Carolina and presents data by race, sex, and substance used.

 Author(s): Elizabeth Gignac, Godwin Y. Dogbey, Gregory Capece, et al.